Jiamian-Wang/Jiamian-Wang.github.io/_pages/about.md

 ## About Me

 Greetings!
-I'm Jiamian Wang, a student at Golisano College of Computing and Information Sciences, Rochester Institute of Technology, under the guidance of Dr. [Zhiqiang Tao](https://ztao.cc/index.html).
-Prior to joining RIT, I spent one year in the Department of Computer Science and Engineering at Santa Clara University (San Jose, USA) with Dr.Tao.
+I'm Jiamian Wang, a Ph.D. candidate at Golisano College of Computing and Information Sciences, Rochester Institute of Technology, under the guidance of Dr. [Zhiqiang Tao](https://ztao.cc/index.html).
+Prior to joining RIT, I spent one year in the Department of Computer Science and Engineering at Santa Clara University (San Jose, USA) with Dr. Tao.
 I received my M.S. degree from University of Southern California (Los Angeles, USA) in 2020 and B.E. degree from Tianjin University (Tianjin, China) in 2018.

-My research primarily revolves around low-level vision tasks, such as image super-resolution.
-I am engaged in enhancing the trustworthiness, robustness, and performance of snapshot compressive imaging systems (SCI).
-My recent work delves into harnessing the power of diffusion models for both low-level vision tasks and high-level multi-modal retrieval task.
+My research focuses on visual understanding and reasoning.
+My initial works in computational imaging and image super-resolution develop more interpretable, robust, and efficient methods to enhance visual data compression and reconstruction.
+My recent research studies vision and language semantics gap modeling and alignment upon encoder/decoder-based VLMs (*e.g.*, text-video retrieval).
+My ongoing research develops agents for multi-turn and multimodal tool calling.
+My ultimate goal is to develop intelligent systems that can (1) explore visual uncertainty (knowing the unknown), (2) address visual uncertainty (acting on the unknown), and (3) exploit visual uncertainty (benefiting from the unknown) for improved performance, trustworthiness, and reduced hallucination.

+> **I expect to graduate in Fall 2026 and am actively seeking full-time and student researcher opportunities.
+Feel free to [reach out](mailto:jiamiansc@gmail.com) if there's a potential match!**

+## Experience
+- **NVIDIA**, Santa Clara, CA — *Deep Learning Intern* (May 2026 – Aug 2026).
+Developing OPD-based solutions for VLA-based autonomous-driving model post-training.
+- **Adobe Research**, Document Intelligence Lab, San Jose, CA — *Research Scientist Intern* (May 2025 – Mar 2026).
+Built an agent for multi-turn, multimodal document retrieval and question-answering, including an automated and scalable data-curation pipeline and a complete search-agent training/deployment infrastructure.
+Mentors: [Ruiyi Zhang](https://scholar.google.com/citations?user=-seCWbAAAAAJ&hl=en), [Tong Sun](https://research.adobe.com/person/tong-sun/).
+- **Bosch Center for Artificial Intelligence**, Pittsburgh, PA — *Machine Learning Research Intern* (May 2024 – Nov 2024).
+Developed visual autoregressive models for low-level vision, studying error accumulation in next-token prediction and a post-processing solution for better visual quality and coherence.
+Mentors: [Chen Qiu](https://scholar.google.com/citations?user=uX5Y9XUAAAAJ&hl=en), [Chaithanya Kumar Mummadi](https://scholar.google.com/citations?user=XJLtaG4AAAAJ&hl=en).
+- **SenseBrain Technology (SenseTime)**, San Jose, CA — *Research Intern* (Jun 2022 – Aug 2022).
+Developed a one-shot over-exposure pixel calibration method compatible with the quad Bayer sensor (Sony).

 ## News
+2026.05: I started as a Deep Learning Intern at **NVIDIA**, working on VLA-based autonomous-driving model post-training.

+2026: **[IROS'26]** Two papers accepted to IROS 2026: *Latent-Centroid Steering* for command-aligned autonomous driving, and *Visual Autoregressive Modeling Through Online Multi-Scale Preference Optimization* for low-level image perception.

+2025: **[EMNLP'25]** Two papers accepted to EMNLP 2025: *Visual Self-Refinement for Autoregressive Models* (Findings) and *X-CoT: Explainable Text-to-Video Retrieval via LLM-based Chain-of-Thought Reasoning* (Main).

+2025: **[TPAMI]** *S²-Transformer for Mask-Aware Hyperspectral Image Reconstruction* accepted to IEEE Transactions on Pattern Analysis and Machine Intelligence.

+2025.05: I joined **Adobe Research** (Document Intelligence Lab) as a Research Scientist Intern, working on agents for multimodal document retrieval and question-answering.

 2024.10: **[NeurIPS'24]** I received NeurIPS'24 Travel Award.
 Thanks to [NeurIPS](https://neurips.cc/) and looking forward to visiting Vancouver!

 2024.09: **[NeurIPS'24]** Two papers are accepted by NeurIPS 2024.
 One is [FedHP](https://arxiv.org/pdf/2306.01176.pdf), in which we developed a federated learning framework to effectively cooperate cross-silo computational imaging systems without breaking the privacy concern.
 One is about text-video retrieval, where we devised a diffusion-inspired iterative alignment process to solve for the multimodal modality gap and achieves encouraging performance.
 Code, pretrained models, and the manuscript will be released soon!